bclozel/spring-boot-web-reactive/README.md

 ## FAQ

+** How should I migrate my existing app to the official starter?**

+* Remove the `spring-boot-dependencies-web-reactive` BOM import
+* Replace the `"org.springframework.boot.experimental:spring-boot-starter-web-reactive"` dependency with `"org.springframework.boot:spring-boot-starter-webflux"`
+* Rebuild your project!

 **I've found an issue, I have a question - where should I report it?**

 * You can report issues in the [Spring Boot Github tracker](https://github.com/spring-projects/spring-boot/labels/theme%3A%20webflux) or on https://jira.spring.io if this is a Spring Framework issue